 In the fall of their senior year, students will enroll in BUS-400 Senior Capstone.
-At the beginning of that semester, students will meet with the instructors of BUS-400 Senior Capstone to agree on a subject for the reflective essay.
-Business minors are required in that essay to think critically about how their curricular, co-curricular, and vocational experiences inform their understanding of the role of business in society and how these will help them to live humanely and act responsibly.
-In the unlikely event that the student has had no relevant co-curricular or vocational experiences, the Business Minor committee will assign to the student an appropriate case study upon which to base his essay.
-This essay will be read by two members of the Business Minor Committee.
-The course plan and the reflective essay will form the basis for the oral comprehensive exam.
+Business minors are required in the capstone assignment to think critically about and synthesize how their curricular, co-curricular, and vocational experiences inform their understanding of the role of business in society and how these will help them to live humanely and act responsibly.
+The capstone assignment will form part of the basis for the oral comprehensive exam.

 Suggested Co-curricular Experience

 Students will be strongly encouraged to participate in one or more of these significant co-curricular experiences: At least one 8-week internship, or a comparable experiential learning activity.
 Students also will be strongly encouraged to participate in other co-curricular experiences, such as the Schroeder Center for Career Development's Professional Immersion Experience (PIE) Trips centered around Marketing or Finance, attend alumni presentations, networking events, and join one of the business-focused clubs, such as Wabash Entrepreneurship Club, Investment Club, and Case Study Club.